Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 They're getting bonuses, believe me.

-Can you speak with the camera?
+Can we have the camera?

 Sure, of course I can.